Bannon partners had history of cashing in on Trump movement

 NEW YORK (AP) - One is a triple-amputee Iraq war veteran who ran news sites stoking right-wing rage, often with exaggerated stories.
 Another owns a company that sells Donald Trump-themed energy drinks.
 And the third is an ex-columnist for Breitbart and an entrepreneur who has left a trail of failed businesses.

-The men charged along with former White House strategist Steve Bannon in a scheme to skim hundreds of thousands of dollars from a crowd-funded project to build a border wall came together through a shared devotion to Trump and a sometimes checkered history of trying to make money off his political movement.
+The men charged along with former White House strategist Steve Bannon in a scheme to skim hundreds of thousands of dollars from a crowd-funded project to build a border wall came together through a shared devotion to Trump and a rich, sometimes checkered, history of trying to make money off his political movement.

 Prosecutors say their promises not to take even a penny from the more than $25 million in donations turned out to be lies, allowing them to make such purchases as a luxury Range Rover, a fishing boat, home renovations and cosmetic surgery.